wxjiao/InstructMT/README.md

 # InstructMT
-A collection of instruction data and scripts for machine translation.
+A collection of instruction data and scripts for machine translation, using Chinese (zh) and English (en) as the examples.